Ivar Jacobson: Ericsson

-In 1967 at Ericsson, Jacobson proposed the use of software components in the new generation of software controlled telephone switches Ericsson was developing.
-In doing this he invented sequence diagrams, and developed collaboration diagrams.
+In 1967 at Ericsson, Jacobson proposed software components in the new generation of software controlled telephone switches Ericsson was developing.
+In doing this he also invented sequence diagrams, and developed collaboration diagrams.
 He also used state transition diagrams to describe the message flows between components.

 Jacobson saw a need for blueprints for software development.
 He was one of the original developers of the Specification and Design Language (SDL).
 In 1976, SDL became a standard in the telecoms industry.

-At Objectory he also invented use cases as a way to specify functional software requirements.
+In 1986, he also invented use cases as a way to specify functional software requirements.

 Rational Software

-At Rational, Jacobson and his friends, Grady Booch and James Rumbaugh, designed the UML and his Objectory Process evolved to become the Rational Unified Process under the leadership of Philippe Kruchten.
+At Rational, Jacobson and his colleagues, Grady Booch and James Rumbaugh, became the original developers of UML, and his Objectory Process evolved to become the Rational Unified Process under the leadership of Philippe Kruchten.

 Essential Unified Process

 In November 2005, Jacobson announced the Essential Unified Process or “EssUP” for short.
 EssUP was a new “Practice”-centric software development process derived from established software development practices.
-It integrated practices sourced from three different process camps: the unified process camp, the agile software development camp and the process improvement camp.
-Each one of them contributed different capabilities: structure, agility and process improvement.
+It integrated practices sourced from three different process camps: the unified process camp, the agile software development camp, and the process improvement (primarily the Capability Maturity Model Integration (CMMI)) camp.
+Each one of them contributed different capabilities: structure, agility, and process improvement.

 Ivar has described EssUP as a "super light and agile" RUP.
 IJI have integrated EssUP into Microsoft Visual Studio Team System and Eclipse.

 EssWork

 Standing on the experience of EssUP Ivar and his team, in particular Ian Spence and Pan Wei Ng, developed EssWork starting in 2006.
 EssWork is a framework for working with methods.
 It is based on a kernel of universal elements always prevalent in software development endeavors.
-On top of the kernel some fifteen practices have been defined.
+On top of the kernel some fifteen practices were defined.
 A team can create their own method by composing practices.